 - Place cherry tomatoes on a baking sheet and drizzle lightly with olive oil.
 Season with salt and pepper.
 Roast for 15 to 20 minutes, until tomatoes are soft.
 Set aside.

-- Place peas, garlic, nutritional yeast, walnuts, salt, and pepper into the bowl of a food processor.
+- Place peas, garlic, nutritional yeast, walnuts, fresh basil, salt, and pepper into the bowl of a food processor.
 Mix until combined, stopping once to scrape down sides of bowl.

 - With the machine running, slowly drizzle in olive oil.
 Transfer mixture into large sauté pan.

-- Cook fettuccine following instructions on box (don't forget to salt your pasta water!).
-Reserve roughly two cups of pasta water and drain fettuccine.
+- Cook pasta following instructions on box (don't forget to salt your pasta water!).
+Reserve 1 cup of pasta water and drain pasta.
 Transfer noodles to sauté pan with pesto.

-- Over low heat, toss noodles with pesto, and as much reserved pasta water as needed to create a creamy sauce.
-(Sauce will thicken later in the refrigerator, so be liberal with the pasta water.)
+- Over low heat, toss noodles with pesto, and add reserved pasta water.
+Stir to combine, until a creamy consistency is reached.
+The sauce will thicken later in the refrigerator, so be liberal with the pasta water.
 Add roasted tomatoes and toss.
 If using, add pinch of red pepper flakes.
 Season with additional salt and pepper if necessary.
 Serve immediately.

 Notes